-What do leaders need to know, or know how to do, to be faithful and effective in a rapidly changing world?
+What do Christian leaders need to know, or know how to do, to be faithful and effective in the 21st century?

-This post is an initial summary of those themes.
-It will guide all the work we do here at Faith+Lead.
-As our listening to the church deepens, we expect to add to it in the coming months and years.
+As ever, as our listening to the church deepens, we expect to add to it in the coming months and years.